4RY4NKUTTY/4RY4NKUTTY/README.md

 ## 🌱 What I'm Currently Learning
 - Advanced **Machine Learning** techniques and **Neural Networks**.
 - Exploring the world of **Data Science with R and Python**.
-- Enhancing my skills in **3D modeling and AR applications** for practical use cases.
+- Enhancing my **Computer Science and Engineering Concepts** for practical use cases.

 ---